 For Industrial Safety or for protection against Disease Transmission such as Coronavirus or just avoiding air pollution that can result in lung and heart problems or cancer, picking the correct mask for PPE can be a research project itself.
 With many types of masks, different international product approvals and differing guidelines.
 Here we aim to simplify the process by focusing on the main tiers of disposal mask protection.

 In Europe, disposal protective masks fall into three protective levels.
 Their use is mandatory in working environments exceeding the occupational exposure limit value (OEL) or referred to as assigned protection factors (APF).
-Defined as the ratio of pollutant outside the mask to that inside the mask by British Standard BS EN 529:2005.
+Defined as the ratio of pollutant outside the mask to that on the inside by British Standard BS EN 529:2005.
 For FFP 1, 2 and 3 respirators these are 4, 10 and 20 respectively.

 For medical workers treating influenza, the use of FFP3 devices represents best practice.
 Where these are not available, then FFP2 may be an acceptable, pragmatic compromise.
 For those not in the medical profession seeking protection against viral infection, FFP2 masks offer a good solution.